rackerlabs/support-how-to/content/cloud-servers/grant-sudo-access-in-debian-and-the-ubuntu-operating system.md

 product_url: cloud-servers
 ---

-This article provides the steps to grant a Linux&reg; user sudo, or administravive, access on a Debian&reg; server or a server with the Ubuntu&reg; operating system.
+This article provides the steps to grant an existing Linux&reg; user sudo, or administravive, access on a Debian&reg; server or a server with the Ubuntu&reg; operating system.